The Primrose Ring (film)

-The Primrose Ring is a 1917 American silent drama film directed by Robert Z. Leonard and written by Marion Fairfax and Ruth Sawyer.
-The film stars Mae Murray, Tom Moore, Winter Hall, Billy Jacobs, Mayme Kelso, and Loretta Young.
+The Primrose Ring is a lost 1917 American silent drama film directed by Robert Z. Leonard and written by Marion Fairfax and Ruth Sawyer.
+The film stars Mae Murray, Tom Moore, Winter Hall, Paul Jacobs (credited as "Billy Jacobs"), Mayme Kelso, and Loretta Young.
+It is based on the 1915 novel of the same name by Sawyer.
 The film was released on May 7, 1917, by Paramount Pictures.